yieldyak/governance-contracts/README.md

 Conversion ratios are determined by contracts (see `/contracts/formulas/`) which may be updated.

 Tokens eligible for voting power may be added and removed through the `TokenRegistry` contract.

+# Staking

+Staked YAK tokens earn AVAX.
+The staking contract accepts YAK in multiple forms, with different ratio of earnings per token.
+For example:

+* $YAK token - 1,000 allocation points (voting power + rewards)
+* LP token - 10,000 allocation points (voting power + rewards)
+* YRT token - 0 allocation points (only voting power)

+## Autocompounding

+The staking contract accepts autocompounding tokens (YRT), which themselves farm the LP token portion of earnings.
+This gives users the ability to farm, autocompound and get voting power in the network.